cardillan/mindcode/doc/syntax/FUNCTIONS-60.markdown

 ## Instruction `Print`

 Add text to the print buffer.
-Does not display anything until printflush is used.
+Does not display anything until Print Flush is used.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#print)